 Endurance Endurance was a top consideration in the development of the Black and Tan.
 They were made to travel rugged terrain and spend long days or nights on the hunt.

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed a Black and Tan Coonhound is 3 to 5 cups of food total per day, split between two to three meals.
+Food The general recommendation for how much high-quality dry dog food to feed a Black and Tan Coonhound is 3 to 5 cups per day, split between two or three meals.
 This amount is based on average weight and activity level.
-Because they are prone to bloat, the food bowl should be raised and activity should be limited for an hour following meals.
+Because they are prone to bloat, the food bowl should be raised and activity limited for an hour following meals.

 While Black and Tans aren't more likely to guard their food than any other breed, children should never be allowed to touch or remove food from any dog while it is eating.

-Alone Time With enough exercise, a Black and Tan may be able to stay home alone for 5-8 hours during the day, but this counter surfer may benefit from a crate to keep him safe—and out of your trash and snacks.
+Alone Time With enough exercise, a Black and Tan may be able to stay home alone for five to eight hours during the day, but this counter surfer may benefit from a crate to keep him safe—and out of your trash and snacks.

 Health and Grooming